dburkhardt/viash_web/content/docs/prologue/installation.md

--   viash is developed in [Scala 2.12](https://www.scala-lang.org/), so you’ll need an [Oracle Java SE Runtime Environment 8 installation](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) in order to use it.
+-   viash is developed in [Scala 2.12](https://www.scala-lang.org/), so you’ll need an [Oracle Java SE Runtime Environment 8 installation](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) or OpenJDK in order to use it.

 ## Installing viash